 As you can tell, I’m incredibly proud of her.
 She’s my hero!

-This past month, I was honored to receive a call from Stephanie Glance who heads up the Kay Yow Foundation, asking for me to be part of a committee of NCAA assistant coaches.
+This past month, I was honored to receive a call from Stephanie Glance who heads up the Kay Yow Foundation, asking for me to be part of a committee of NCAA coaches and their support staff.
 Our committee leader is Beth Burns of USC and our movement is called Screen For Kay, where we are raising money for mammograms.
 I can’t think of anything more important — my wife is alive today because of a mammogram — because of early detection.
 What a great way to pay it forward.
-This Thursday night, Sherie and I will donate $1 for each student that attends our game against Alabama to Screen For Kay fund.
+On February 15, Sherie and I will donate $1 for each student that attends our game against Florida to Screen For Kay fund.

 We are making great strides in the battle against breast cancer, but we are also far from total and complete victory.
 If you are an assistant coach out there reading this, our Kay Yow committee is going to be leaning on you to help.
 We often talk about growing the game and what better way to do that than protecting those who play.